Greece·May 1 - 8 2024

-On our way and between the sites, we’ll be trying local delicacies, pastries, and sweets, such as the famous “loukoumades” donuts with honey, “bougatsa” cheese pie, “kalitsounia” pastries and filo sweets.
+On our way and between the sites, we’ll be trying local delicacies, pastries, and sweets, such as the famous “loukoumades” donuts with honey, “bougatsa” a sweet cheese pie, “kalitsounia” pastries and filo sweets.

 The day ends at the cruciform open-air market, unique in Crete.
 We’ll sample various Cretan products, such as pure olive oil, a variety of cheeses, “raki” (a fragrant, grape-based pomace brandy from Crete that is almost 50% alcohol) as well as local wines.
 Then we’ll sit down for a few more bites and a wine tasting.